ibm-cloud-docs/sap/sap-environment-vpc-infrastructure.md

 ## Storage
 {: #vpc-env-storage}

-Only Block Storage with a specified IOPS threshold is available with Virtual Servers (Gen2).
+Only Block Storage with a specified IOPS threshold is available with Virtual Servers.

-Block storage is provided with your Virtual Servers (Gen2) and uses input/output operations per second (IOPS) to determine storage needs.
+Block storage is provided with your Virtual Servers and uses input/output operations per second (IOPS) to determine storage needs.
 It is ideal for storage-intensive applications with high I/O needs, such as an OS, and database and application software.
 This option is the perfect companion for SAP HANA workloads.

 All Block storage is selected based on capacity (GB) and performance (IOPS) measurements and is required to meet a specific SAP Workload.